TQuan2710/Flappy-Bird/README.md

 ## Overview

-Flappy Bird is a side-scrolling mobile game developed by Vietnamese game developer and released in 2013.
-The objective is to navigate a bird through a series of pipes without colliding with them.
+Flappy Bird is a popular game available on both mobile and web platforms, originally coded by TQuan.
+Developed in 2024, this side-scrolling game gained immense popularity due to its simple yet addictive gameplay mechanics.
+The objective remains unchanged across all platforms: navigate a bird through a series of pipes without colliding with them.

 ## Gameplay